felipeln/myStudy/docs/02-git.md

 git log
 ```

+&nbsp;

 - Show all commits in the current branch history with the commit hash in a short form.

 ```git
 git log --oneline
 ```

+&nbsp;

+- used to show the record updates made to the tip of branches.

 ```git
 git reflog